NextronSystems/thor-manual/core/flags.rst

            Stop scanning if free RAM drops below the specified amount.

+           Specify the value in bytes, or with a suffix like KB, MB, GB, TB.

            This option has no impact if --no-resource-check is used.

            Default: